sourcegraph/about/handbook/marketing/content.md

 ## Measuring quality

 One of our values is quality and we want to be known as a brand that produces high-quality, interesting content.
+To ensure we are living our values, we have baked quality measurement into our editorial process.

+There are many ways we can measure quality, such as:

+1. Ranking on Hacker News (rare)
+2. Traffic
+3. Time spent on page
+4. Shares on Twitter

-As a starting point to measure quality, we will use the **[content feedback form](https://docs.google.com/forms/d/18RhCpBWv6bzQwNEAY8a6BU52aOpCemsodOU-GaGVvmg/edit)** which asks our internal subject matter experts and content consumers to rate the quality of the content and how likely they are to share the content.
+While we track each of these inputs, as a young brand who's distribution processes are still being created, we need a way to measure quality without the data being skewed by the level of distribution the content piece received.
+As a starting point, we will use the **[content feedback form](https://docs.google.com/forms/d/18RhCpBWv6bzQwNEAY8a6BU52aOpCemsodOU-GaGVvmg/edit)** which asks our internal subject matter experts and content consumers to rate the quality of the content and how likely they are to share the content.
+Using this form, we can begin to create a baseline and generate an NPS score for our content.

-For now, we will solicit feedback after the content is published.

 ### Using the **[content feedback form](https://docs.google.com/forms/d/18RhCpBWv6bzQwNEAY8a6BU52aOpCemsodOU-GaGVvmg/edit)**

+As an internal quality check, all of our content goes through an internal review process to guage the quality of content as perceived by our internal audience representatives (developers).
+We also welcome feedback from any person in the company, regardless of which department they work in.

 1. Share a link to either the PR or published content in the #progress channel with a link to the feedback form.
 2. Share the #progress channel message in the #dev-chat and #sales channels.